 Myth 1: Linux is just for geeks

-One of Linux’s greatest advantages is that there is a flavor for anyone, just go to www.distrowatch.com and you will see the evolution of the penguin.
-Much like Baskin and Robbins you are free to try any of the distributions before you commit to any kind of “purchase”.
-For many of these distributions, the installation process is actually easier than it is for Windows (no command line, fdisk etc)
+One of Linux’s greatest advantages is that there is a flavour for anyone, just go to www.distrowatch.com and you will see the evolution of the penguin.
+Much like Baskin and Robbins, you are free to try any of the distributions before you commit to any kind of “purchase”.
+For many of these distros, the installation process is actually easier than it is for Windows (no commend line, fdisk etc).

 Myth 2 : Linux can’t handle Excel, Word, Powerpoint

 Myth 3 : Linux is free, so it sucks.